 While Shakespeare coined the exact wording, the sentiment was not new.

-- Ancient Greek philosophy—especially Socrates’ teaching “Know thyself” (γνῶθι σεαυτόν)—carried a similar idea of inner awareness guiding virtue.
+Ancient Greek philosophy—especially Socrates’ teaching “Know thyself” (γνῶθι σεαυτόν)—carried a similar idea of inner awareness guiding virtue.
+Stoic philosophers such as Epictetus and Seneca emphasized living in accordance with one’s true nature.
+Renaissance humanism also encouraged individual moral integrity, which would have influenced Shakespeare.

 Shakespeare distilled these older moral currents into a pithy, memorable English phrase.

-I use this maxim not only in my religious views, it is my own personal view.
+I use this maxim not only in my religious views; it is my own personal view.